lucasclerissepro/lucasclerissepro/README.md

 Site Reliability Engineer
 -------------------------

-I'm Lucas, Site Reliability Engineer with a strong interesting for distributed systems.
+I'm Lucas, Site Reliability Engineer with focus on distributed systems.
 I'm heavily interested in modern computing paradigm like serverless and edge.

 * 🌍  I'm based in Hong Kong
 * 🖥️  See my portfolio at [lucasclerisse.dev](http://lucasclerisse.dev)